bgandon/pkg-uninstall/README.md

 - Your variable names should describe well the data they hold, in the context of what your code is doing.
-- Your function names should properly describe what they do, in the cotext of your code (so that the name doesn't get too long).
+- Your function names should properly describe what they do, in the context of your code (so that the name doesn't get too long).
 - Your functions should be short and do one thing.
 - Your code should include automated tests.
 Here we use the [BATS][] technology.